ocaml/ocaml.org/data/cookbook/networking/tcp-server-lwt/00-lwt.md

         let* () = f () in
         loop f
   - explanation: |
-      This defines a function which will handle the connection with a single client. `ic` and `oc` are input and output channels that can be used with `Lwt_io` functions.
+      This defines a function that will handle the connection with a single client. `ic` and `oc` are input and output channels that can be used with `Lwt_io` functions.
     code: |
       let rec handle_connection ic oc =
         let* () = Lwt_io.write_line oc "Give me your name:" in